Evaluation of Llwyd's C&T Gear with 2018 Hand Protection Rules Revisions

 How exposed those areas are really depends on how the sword and other hand is positioned.

 I am currently briefly sidelined due to some minor surgery, but I took the gauntlets to practice and had Master Charimmos hit them while I was wearing them as in the above picture.
 He used both a rapier and a katana and hit with a variety of energy levels.
 They worked great and only show the smallest of scratches in the finish on a couple of the knuckles.
+I also had a minor stinger on the upper knuckle of my middle finger from metal on bone.
 So far, so good.

 More pictures are available in this google photos album if you want to see more angles.